 Tips for scheduling

-- If you have a relationship with the member of Congress and believe you can obtain an audience with him or her personally, don’t hesitate to ask.
+- INFLUENCE: Request a meeting with both your legislator and his or her health care staff members.
+If you have a relationship with the member of Congress and believe you can obtain an audience with him or her personally, don’t hesitate to ask.

-- Make sure to leave plenty of time between Senate and House visits, as it takes about 20 minutes to walk from the Senate side to the House side of Capitol Hill.
-If possible, try to schedule your Senate meetings together and House meetings together.
+- TIME CHECK: The bus ride from the Gaylord Hotel to Capitol Hill will take about 20-30 minutes.
+Also, make sure to leave plenty of time between Senate and House visits, as it takes about 20 minutes to walk from the Senate side to the House side of Capitol Hill.
+If possible, try to schedule your Senate back to back and group House meetings together as best as possible.

-- Finally, don’t forget that you don’t need to schedule all of the meetings.
+- SHARED RESPONSIBILITY: Finally, don’t forget that you don’t need to schedule all of the meetings.
 Ask others from your state to help out with scheduling.
-If you are delegating, remember to have them share all confirmed appointments with you so that you can enter them online!
+If you are delegating, remember to have them share all confirmed appointments with you so that you can enter them online.

 Download the Hill Day App!

 Our Hill Day app is currently being developed.
 When ready, the Hill Day App will be the only place to get up to date information about the event, a first look at our legislative priorities and asks, and so much more!
 Please make sure to download it prior to the event and encourage your delegation to join you in being trendy and in the know!